tlevine/rectangle-traversal/readme.md

 [] were "other".

 []% of legs involved left turns first, and []% involved right turns first.
+[]% of legs involved short sides first, and []% involved long sides first.

 []% of legs were something else, including [potential hilarity].

+### Model

+We ran this model, and got these fit statistics.

+[Table with coefficients]

+[Plot with observations and fitted values from the model]

+When the target was on the table, []